Let's Verify Math Questions Step by Step: Experiments

 Conversely, to maintain \textbf{recall}, configurations with lower $k$ values, such as $(3,1)$, offer a more balanced trade-off.
 This configuration achieves the highest F1 score (82.48\%) alongside a recall of 86.99\%, demonstrating its effectiveness in preserving a greater portion of correct samples while still enhancing prediction quality, as shown in Table~\ref{tab:best_ensembles}.

+More voters means the increase of cost.
 Considering the \textbf{trade-offs between precision and recall}, and the objective of retaining a broad and diverse set of high-quality samples, the $(2,2)$ configuration emerges as the optimal choice.
-It provides an effective balance, enhancing mathematical problem verification while ensuring that recall remains acceptable.
+It provides an effective balance, enhancing question verification while ensuring that recall remains acceptable.
 Different configurations support varying precision and cost needs.
 This approach highlights the flexibility of $(n,k)$ voting, enabling us to prioritize precision without sacrificing recall, and ultimately improving the overall performance of the pipeline.